-Existing 8" gravity sewer mains are located along the north and west property lines.
-These mains can adequately serve the entire property.
-The sewer will flow into Lift Station No. 26 which is adequately sized to handle the added sewer flow from this property.
-The 2012 Water & Sewer Master Plan has no new sewer related project scheduled for this area.
+- corner of the property and an 8" gravity sewer main is located approximately 600' to the east of the southeast corner of the property. - The sewer will flow into Lift Station No. 20 which is adequately sized to handle the added sewer flow from this property.

+The 2019 W&S Master Plan has no new sewer related project scheduled for this area.

+The City would provide comparable water and sewer services as in other comparable areas of the City.
 Water and wastewater utility availability addresses the accessibility to a sufficient supply of water and the capacity of the wastewater system to accept and treat wastewater.
 The extension of utilities to any area of the City is based on the Water and Wastewater Master Plan and the utility extension policy contained in Chapter 26, Article IV, Division 3, Section 26-111, of the Killeen Code of Ordinances as amended.
 Developers of property in the annexation area would be required to extend necessary utilities to support their development in accordance with the Killeen Code of Ordinances and Public Works Department practices, as may be amended.